TrueJu/new_programming_language_in_javascript/README.md

-# New programming language in javascript
+# New programming language in JavaScript
 A programming language based on JavaScript.

 The code does the following: